DeepRank/deeprank2/README.md

 If you would like to contribute to the package in any way, please see [our guidelines](CONTRIBUTING.rst).

 ## Quick start
-The following section serves as a first guide to start using the package, using Protein-Protein Interface (PPI) queries as example.
+The following section serves as a first guide to start using the package, using protein-protein interface (PPI) queries as example.
-For an enhanced learning experience, we provide in-depth [tutorial notebooks](https://github.com/DeepRank/deeprank2/tree/main/tutorials) for generating PPI data, generating variants data, and for the training pipeline.
+For an enhanced learning experience, we provide in-depth [tutorial notebooks](https://github.com/DeepRank/deeprank2/tree/main/tutorials) for generating PPI data, generating SRV data, and for the training pipeline.
 For more details, see the [extended documentation](https://deeprank2.rtfd.io/).

 ### Data generation

-For each protein-protein complex (or protein structure containing a missense variant), a query can be created and added to the `QueryCollection` object, to be processed later on.
+For each protein-protein complex (or protein structure containing a SRV), a query can be created and added to the `QueryCollection` object, to be processed later on.
 Different types of queries exist:
 - In a `ProteinProteinInterfaceResidueQuery` and `SingleResidueVariantResidueQuery`, each node represents one amino acid residue.
 - In a `ProteinProteinInterfaceAtomicQuery` and `SingleResidueVariantAtomicQuery`, each node represents one atom within the amino acid residues.